CoryMcCartan/PL94171/cran-comments.md

 0 errors | 0 warnings | 0 notes

+* This release also fixes an existing bug introduced by `readr` that caused errors on Windows platforms.

 * Examples are \donttest in `pl_get_prototype()`, `pl_tidy_shp()`,
 `pl_get_vtd()`, and `pl_retally()` because they require moderately large files to be downloaded from the Internet, taking more than 5-10 seconds on average.